-Community Health Promotion & Prevention
+Community Health Equity and Promotion

 Newcomers Health Program

 Newcomers Health Program is a program of the San Francisco Department of Public Health implemented in collaboration with the International Institute of the Bay Area, Family Health Center’s Refugee Medical Clinic, Bay Area Community Resources and Ocean Park Health Center.
 Through these and other collaborations, and a range of clinic- and community-based programs and services, we promote the health and well-being of refugees and immigrants in San Francisco.

 Communities We Work With